milasudril/happychords/README.md

 * mustudio
 * synthmod

 The idea is to build a GUI using Windows API and use sockets + Wine for dealing with the UI.
+This makes it possible to control the plugin through network.